 An Isotopes employee told me the right field fence is 14 feet tall and the left field fence is 12 feet tall (no second source to confirm the info has been found)

-Outfield Hill ("Isotopes Hill") in straight-away center field (similar to Minutemaid Park, Houston) - 20 feet from wall to warning track, 4'6" tall, 127 feet across
+Outfield Hill ("Isotopes Hill") in straight-away center field (similar to the hill that used to be at Minutemaid Park, Houston) - 20 feet from wall to warning track, 4'6" tall, 127 feet across

 |Field of Play Elevation:||5,140 feet (1,566 meters) above sea level|